montimaj/CRYPTO/README.md

 # CRYPTO
-A project on symmetric-key cryptography using columnar transpose method
+A project on symmetric-key cryptography using a modified columnar transpose method

 Using the GUI: